 - Sign in to the Acquia Cloud interface using your email address and Acquia password.

-- Click your name in the upper left corner, and then click Edit profile.
+- Click your user avatar in the upper right corner, and then click Edit profile.

 - Under Drush integration, click Download Drush aliases